zongwu233/mini-chatpdf/README.md

 this is a demo for gpt reading pdf with llama_index.

-## Install
+## Install dependencies

-you need python3. execute the command:
+you need python3.
+Then execute the command:

 ```shell
 pip install -r requirements.txt